Sharon Van Etten: 2009: Because I Was in Love

-2010: epic
+2010: Epic

-On September 21, 2010, Van Etten released her second album, epic, on Ba Da Bing Records.
+On September 21, 2010, Van Etten released her second studio album, Epic, on Ba Da Bing Records.
 With no set band at the time, Van Etten called on friends Jeffrey Kish, Dave Hartley, Jessica Larrabee, and Andy LaPlant of She Keeps Bees, Cat Martino, Meg Baird, Jim Callan, and Brian Christinzio.
-The first song recorded for the album was "Love More", recorded in December 2009 by producer Brian McTear for Weathervane Music's Shaking Through documentary video series.
+The first song recorded for the album was "Love More", recorded in December 2009 by record producer Brian McTear for Weathervane Music's Shaking Through documentary video series.
 The remainder of the album was produced by Brian McTear with engineer Amy Morrissey in May 2010 at Miner Street Recordings in Philadelphia.
-NPR described it as possessing "a fuller sound compared to the super-spare arrangements on her first two self-produced albums, but epic still feels incredibly intimate, with lots of room to breathe and unfold."
+NPR described it as possessing "a fuller sound compared to the super-spare arrangements on her first two self-produced albums, but Epic still feels incredibly intimate, with lots of room to breathe and unfold."

 2012: Tramp

 Van Etten's third studio album, Tramp, was released on February 7, 2012, on Jagjaguwar.
-Tramp was produced by The National's Aaron Dessner and recorded in his home studio in Brooklyn, New York.
-Additional recording took place at Miner Street Recordings in Philadelphia, where the album was also mixed with Engineers and Mixers Brian McTear and Jonathan Low.
+Tramp was produced by the National's Aaron Dessner and recorded in his home studio in Brooklyn, New York.
+Additional recording took place at Miner Street Recordings in Philadelphia, where the album was also mixed with engineers and mixers Brian McTear and Jonathan Low.
 The album features musicians Doug Keith, Thomas Bartlett, Bryan Devendorf, Bryce Dessner, Matt Barrick, Rob Moose, Julianna Barwick, Peter Silberman, Logan Coale, Clarice Jensen, Ben Lanz, Zach Condon, and Jenn Wasner.

 2014–2015: Are We There

 May 2014 brought about the release of Van Etten's fourth studio album, titled Are We There, on Jagjaguwar.
 Van Etten produced the record with Stewart Lerman, with the guidance of bandmate and manager Zeke Hutchins.
 Most of the recording was done at Hobo Sound Studios in Weehawken, New Jersey, with piano tracks being recorded at Electric Lady Studios in New York City.
-The record features musicians Zeke Hutchins, Doug Keith, Heather Woods Broderick, Dave Hartley, Adam Granduciel, Marisa Anderson, Stuart D. Bogie, Mickey Free, Mary Lattimore, Little Isidor, Jacob Morris, Torres' Mackenzie Scott, Shearwater's Jonathan Meiburg, Lower Dens' Jana Hunter, and Efterklang touring member Peter Broderick.
-The EP I Don't Want to Let You Down, a compilation of songs that were not included on Are We There, was released on Jagjaguwar in 2015.
+The record features musicians Zeke Hutchins, Doug Keith, Heather Woods Broderick, Dave Hartley, Adam Granduciel, Marisa Anderson, Stuart Bogie, Mickey Free, Mary Lattimore, Little Isidor, Jacob Morris, Torres' Mackenzie Scott, Shearwater's Jonathan Meiburg, Lower Dens' Jana Hunter, and Efterklang touring member Peter Broderick.
+The extended play (EP), I Don't Want to Let You Down, a compilation of songs that were not included on Are We There, was released on Jagjaguwar in 2015.